frenchy64/dynalint/README.md

 ## Usage

 Dynalint should only be used at dev time.
+You can start it manually in a REPL, or in a Leiningen project you may modify your `project.clj` file to start it automatically for you.

+No matter you you start Dynalint, it is enabled by calling its `lint` function.  `lint` adds dynamic checks to vars and their inlinings.

+If you want to check a var's inlining or a macro's expansion, relevant forms must be compiled *after* running the linter.

+### Starting Dynalint manually

-Add this to your project's
+Add this to your project's dependencies:
-dependencies:

 ```clojure
 [com.ambrosebs/dynalint "0.1.3"]